Clearing 2026: four things you might not know about Clearing and results day

 1. Clearing actually kicks off before results day

-The system is best-known and most likely to be used by students who missed out on a place at their chosen universities come results day.
-But Clearing actually opens in early July and can be used by students who, for whatever reason have yet to secure any course offers.
+Clearing is best-known – and most likely to be used – by students who missed out on a place at their chosen universities come results day.
+But the system actually opens in early July and can be used by students who, for whatever reason have yet to secure any course offers.

 2. Not all universities take part in Clearing

-Some universities simply don't take part in Clearing; including the universities of Oxford and Cambridge and a handful of other high-ranking universities.
+Most universities feature at least a few courses in Clearing, but some don't take part at all.
+This includes the universities of Oxford and Cambridge and a handful of other institutions.

 3. You could still keep your place even with lower grades